Dangerous Areas in Hamburg, Germany: A Comprehensive Guide for Beginners

 4. Hauptbahnhof

-- Stick to well-lit and populated areas, especially at night.
+- Stick to areas that are well-lit and populated, especially at night.

 Conclusion